vaibhuxx/Colour-Image-to-Sketch-Image-Converter-using-Python/README.md

 # Colour-Image-to-Sketch-Image-Converter-using-Python
-Lets create colour image to sketched image in python using Opencv library
+Lets convert colour image to sketched image in python using Opencv library